-The SCR for underwriting risk amounts to € 570,497 before diversification benefits, which is driven by the non-life underwriting catastrophe risk and premium and reserve risk.
-The SCR for catastrophic events increased compared to last year, given the current reinsurance program, which is described in C.1.3.
+The SCR for underwriting risk amounts to € 1,720 thousand before diversification benefits, which is driven by the non-life underwriting catastrophe risk and premium and reserve risk, driven by growth of the portfolio.
+The SCR is partially reduced by the current reinsurance program, which is described in C.1.3.